 Cut 2 pieces of heavy duty aluminum foil about 12" x 14", spray one side of both pieces with non-stick spray.

-Pile vegetables on foil, season and dot with butter.
-Spread out so they aren't piled too deep.
+Pile the vegetables on the foil, season and dot with butter.
+Spread them out so they aren't piled too deep.

 If you like, you can add fresh or dried herbs like rosemary, dill, or tarragon.

-Fold in all four sides of foil making a tightly sealed packet
+Fold in all four sides of foil and crimp edges to make a tightly sealed packet

-Cook on grill on medium heat, turning carefully once or twice with tongs or wide spatula to avoid tearing foil.
-Cook about 20-25 minutes or until easily pierced with tip of knife.
+Cook on the grill over medium heat, turning carefully once or twice with tongs or a wide spatula to avoid tearing the foil.
+Cook for about 20-25 minutes or until easily pierced with the tip of knife.

-(Can also do these in the oven at 350 degrees for about 20-25 minutes, turning once.)
+(You can also make do these in the oven at 350 degrees for about 20-25 minutes, turning once.)

-Remove carefully to plate and split open foil and serve right out of the packet.
+Remove carefully to a plate, split open the foil, and serve right out of the packet.

-Let me know how you jazz up your “high class”hobo potatoes!
-Can’t wait to hear how you custom made yours!!
+Let me know how you jazz up your “high class” hobo potatoes!
+I can’t wait to hear how you custom-make yours!!